-In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1284 will include one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
+In accordance with the procedure in Division 1 of Part 3 of the FSANZ Act, the Authority's consideration of Application A1292 will include one round of public consultation following an assessment and the preparation of a draft variation and associated assessment summary.
 A call for submissions (including the draft variation) will be open for a six-week period.

-Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA)9.
-Impact analysis no longer must be finalised with the OIA.
-Prior to these changes, the OIA advised FSANZ that a Regulatory Impact Statement (RIS) was not needed for the applications relating to processing aids and GM food.

-This is because applications relating to allowing the use of processing aids and GM food that have been determined to be safe are minor and deregulatory in nature, as their use will be voluntary if the draft variation concerned is approved.
-Under this approach, FSANZ's assessment is that a RIS is not needed for this application.
+Changes have been made to the Impact Analysis requirements by the Office of Impact Analysis (OIA)10.
+Impact analysis is no longer required to be finalised with the OIA.
+Prior to these changes, the OIA advised FSANZ that a Regulation Impact Statement (RIS) was not needed for applications relating to processing aids and GM food.
+This is because applications relating to permitting the use of processing aids and GM food that have been determined to be safe are minor and deregulatory in nature, as their use will be voluntary if the draft variation concerned is approved.
+Under this approach, FSANZ's assessment is that a RIS is not required for this application for those reasons